The Young Pope: Reception

-The Young Pope received positive reviews in the UK, Ireland, and Italy.
-Jude Law's performance has garnered praise by Jasper Rees of The Daily Telegraph, while the Italian weekly Catholic magazine Famiglia Cristiana objected to "caricature-like characters created to appeal to an American audience".
+The Young Pope received positive reviews in the UK, Ireland, and Italy, and Jude Law's performance garnered praise from Jasper Rees of The Daily Telegraph.
+However, the Italian weekly Catholic magazine Famiglia Cristiana objected to "caricature-like characters created to appeal to an American audience".

 On US review aggregator Metacritic, it has a rating of 68, indicating "generally favorable reviews".
-The show also currently has an 80% positive rating from review aggregator Rotten Tomatoes combining 89 reviews.
-Its "Critics Consensus": "The Young Popes original premise and stylish blend of over-the-top melodrama with profane comedy helps overcome an occasionally muddled plot."
+The show also gained an 80% positive rating from review aggregator Rotten Tomatoes combining 89 reviews.
+Its "Critics Consensus" stated: "The Young Popes original premise and stylish blend of over-the-top melodrama with profane comedy helps overcome an occasionally muddled plot."

 Some Catholic reviewers were put off by what they perceived as the series' anti-Catholic stance.
 Such critics took issue with a presentation of the Church they found to be caricatural and "cartoonish".
 Other reviewers complained about anti-Catholicism in the entertainment industry more broadly.
 Some conservative reviewers and traditionalist Catholics praised the show for its portrayal of tradition and authentic religious devotion.